 December 24, 2012 – Manresa is not a restaurant; it’s an artist’s colony.
 Chef David Kinch and his kitchen staff present food as art at the warmly intimate restaurant in Los Gatos, California.
 The front of house staff, overseen by general manager Bobi Adle and maitre d’ Esteban Garibay, presents service as art.
-My wife and I found ourselves seated happily as this talented staff created a mélange of colors, shapes, aromas and tastes that swirled through the room to make its way to the table in front of us.
+I found myself seated happily as this talented staff created a mélange of colors, shapes, aromas and tastes that swirled through the room to make its way to the table.

-While we read over the menu as calmly as two children locked in an ice cream truck, we ordered cocktails from the creative selection of original libations created by the bar staff.
-Bryan, our congenial waiter, brought my wife a Shizuka, an extraordinary gin and tonic enhanced with muddled cucumber and mint-like shiso leaves, aloe juice and a little Green Chartreuse.
+While I read over the menu as calmly as a child locked in an ice cream truck, I ordered a cocktail from the creative selection of original libations created by the bar staff.
 I opted for Mr. McGregor’s Garden, a variation on a Pimm’s Cup, one of my favorite cocktails.
 In the Manresa version, strawberries are muddled with the traditional cucumber and with cherry and lemon bitters before being mixed with Pimm’s #1 and corn whiskey.
 A Pimm’s Cup is always refreshing; the Manresa version even more so.

-As we sipped our cocktails, we sampled the Manresa bakery’s sourdough French bread, perfectly thick-crusted with a soft tangy center, and small, individual baguettes, both with a bit of salted butter.
-Knowing that Chef de Cuisine Jessica Largey was preparing wonderful delights for us we tried to go easy on the bread but it was a challenge.
+As I sipped the cocktail, I sampled the Manresa bakery’s sourdough French bread, perfectly thick-crusted with a soft tangy center, and small, individual baguettes, both with a bit of salted butter.
+Knowing that Chef de Cuisine Jessica Largey was preparing wonderful delights I tried to go easy on the bread but it was a challenge.

 And then the first course showed up, a broccoli royale with a shallow pool of chicken veloute’ floating on top, the whole thing set off by a small quail’s egg of caviar.
 As with each dish placed in front of us through the evening this one was so beautifully arranged, so artfully drawn, that it seemed almost a sin to destroy it by eating.
 But, heartless as it may seem, not eating it was out of the question.